Nivitus/iNeuron_Python/README.md

 # iNeuron_Python
-That's containing Python basics form advance with in a help of iNeuron team.
+That's containing Python basics from advance skills with in a help of iNeuron team.